-Pakistan anti-graft agents arrest opposition leader Shehbaz Sharif
+Pakistan opposition leader Shehbaz Sharif arrested ahead of polls

-ISLAMABAD (Reuters) - Pakistani opposition leader Shehbaz Sharif was arrested on Friday in a longstanding corruption case, the country’s anti-graft agency said, in a move taken nine days before crucial by-elections are due to be held.
+ISLAMABAD (Reuters) - Pakistani opposition leader Shehbaz Sharif was arrested on Friday in a longstanding corruption case, the country’s anti-graft agency said, nine days before crucial by-elections are due to be held.

 His brother, ousted Prime Minister Nawaz Sharif, was sentenced earlier this year to 10 years in prison by the same agency after the Supreme Court removed him from power.